 Landcover change in areas of significant landscape character

-Between 1996-2018, areas classed by the District Plan as 'outstanding natural landscapes' had a 2.6% change in landcover type.
+Between 1996-2018, areas classed by the District Plan as 'outstanding natural landscapes' had a 2.6% change in land cover type.
 This was largely due to 325 hectares (ha) of agricultural land being converted into exotic scrub and exotic forest.
-'Rural amenity landscapes' had a 2.5% change in landcover and also lost a large amount of agriculture cover to exotic forest.
+'Rural amenity landscapes' had a 2.5% change in land cover and also lost a large amount of agricultural cover to exotic forests.
 Landscapes classed as having 'significant features' saw land changed from agricultural to urban (approximately 10 ha).
-Throughout the city there were small net gains in indigenous plantings.
+Throughout the city, there were small net gains in indigenous plantings.

 Mixed Result